Codecademy/docs/content/pytorch/concepts/tensors/terms/squeeze/squeeze.md

 ---
 Title: '.squeeze()'
-Description: 'Returns a tensor with all specified dimensions of input of size 1 removed.'
+Description: 'Removes input of size one dimensions from tensors.'
 Subjects:
 - 'Data Science'
 Tags:
 - 'Data Science'
 - 'Squeeze Tensor Pytorch'
-- 'Methods, Functions'
-CatalogContent:
-- 'how-to-squeeze-tensor'
-- 'pytorch-squeeze-and-excitation'
+- 'Functions'

 ---

-The **`.squeeze()`** function removes all dimensions of size 1 from a tensor.
-If a dimension has a size greater than 1, will not be squeezed.
+The **`.squeeze()`** function removes all dimensions of size one from a tensor.
+A dimension with length greater than one will not be squeezed.

 ## Syntax